-Neomí is a young socialite in Mexico City.
-She is summoned home one evening by her father who wants her to go to the remote estate, High Place, to find out what’s wrong with her cousin Catalina.
-Catalina recently married a man that the family did not approve of and Neomí’s father was concerned by the rambling, confusing letter she sent about the house and her husband trying to poison her.
-He wanted Neomí to go and see after Catalina.
-She finally agreed after her father agrees to let her pursue her masters if she is successful.
+Noemí is a young socialite in Mexico City.
+She was summoned home one evening by her father, who wanted her to go to the remote estate, High Place, to find out what was wrong with her cousin Catalina.
+Catalina recently married a man that the family did not approve of, and Noemí’s father was concerned by the rambling, confusing letter she sent about the house and her husband trying to poison her.
+He wanted Noemí to go and check on Catalina.
+She finally agreed after negotiating with her father that he would grant permission for her to pursue her masters if she is successful.

 Meeting the Doyles

-The youngest person in High Place, about her age was Francis.
-He lived with his mother Frances, his cousin Virgil, his grandfather Howard and their three servants.
-The family had immigrated England and had a sense of racial superiority.
-The very first night of Neomí’s dinner, at dinner, Howard commented on her darkness and concepts of superiority and inferiority between the races.
-Neomí parried with him, trying not to show her displeasure at his eugenics beliefs.
+The youngest person in High Place, about her age, was Francis.
+He lived with his mother Florence, his cousin Virgil, his grandfather Howard and their three servants.
+The family had immigrated to England and had a sense of racial superiority.
+On the very first night of Noemí’s stay, at dinner, Howard commented on her darkness and concepts of superiority and inferiority between the races.
+Noemí parried with him, trying not to show her displeasure at his eugenics beliefs.

-The family run a strict house with no talking during dinner.
-Neomí was served most meals in her room and she was given little access to her cousin Catalina.
-She had lots of free time but her anthropology books held very little interest.
+The family ran a strict house with no talking during dinner.
+Noemí was served most meals in her room, and she was given little access to her cousin Catalina.
+She had lots of free time, but her anthropology books held very little interest.
 She and Francis struck up a kind of friendship.
-She didn’t find him attractive at firs tbut he seemed taken with her and was a nice distraction.
-He had never been away from High Place and was a bit curious about the outside while seeming to think he could not experience it.
+Although she didn’t find him attractive at first, he seemed taken with her and was a nice distraction.
+He had never been away from High Place and was curious about the outside world while seeming to think he could not experience it.

 Checking on Catalina

-Neomí was told that Catalina had tuberculosis but she thought something else was wrong.
+Noemí was told that Catalina had tuberculosis, but she thought something else was wrong.
 A doctor visited each week to check on both Catalina and Howard.
 The family explained that Howard was old and often in pain.
 When she tried to speak to the doctor about Catalina, he wouldn’t entertain her questions.

-Neomi rarely got to visit with Catalina, the explanation being that Catalina needed rest for her medicines to take effect.
-On one of their unsupervised visits, which were usually quite short, Catalina asked Neomí to get her a tincture from the healer, Marta, in town.
+Noemí rarely got to visit with Catalina, the explanation being that Catalina needed rest for her medicines to take effect.
+On one of their unsupervised visits, which were usually quite short, Catalina asked Noemí to get her a tincture from the healer, Marta, in town.

-Neomi got permission from Virgil for a second opinion.
+Noemí got permission from Virgil for a second opinion on Catalina’s diagnosis.
 Days later, she drove to town.
 The town was tiny and sleepy, haven’t seen better days.
-She managed to locate Marta, the healer who Catalina had gotten the previous bottle of tincture from and also visited the doctor.
+She managed to locate Marta, the healer who Catalina had gotten the previous bottle of tincture from, and also visited the doctor.
 The doctor had never been to High Place and seemed reluctant to go there, but he finally agreed.

 When the doctor saw Catalina, she started behaving oddly.
-The doctors opinion was that she should see a psychiatrist; he symptoms didn’t seem to be those of tuberculosis.
+The doctor’s opinion was that she should see a psychiatrist; her symptoms didn’t seem to be those of tuberculosis.

 Touched by Gloom

-Neomí and Virgil disagreed on Catalina’s treatment.
-He chastised her for her insistent manner and she was generally uncomfortable around him.
+Noemí and Virgil disagreed on Catalina’s treatment.
+He chastised her for her insistent manner, and she was generally uncomfortable around him.
 She felt like a child in his presence and wondered how much he agreed with his father’s racial views.
-They rarely saw each other but then Neomí started to dream of him.
+They rarely saw each other, but then Noemí started to dream of him.

-Neomí was having strange, disquieting dreams.
+Noemí was having strange, disquieting dreams.
 She dreamed of golden light and a woman with golden light instead of a face.
 She also started sleepwalking, a habit she hadn’t had since childhood.
 It was even more disturbing when she dreamed of being with Virgil and sleepwalked into his room from her bath, wearing only a robe.
 The lines began to blur between dream and reality.
-She also started to notice strange things in the house, a loud buzzing noise, golden light and moving mold.
+She also started to notice strange things in the house, a loud buzzing noise, golden light, and moving mold.
 She thought that she was hallucinating.
 Was she being affected by Catalina’s talk of things in the wall and in the house?

-After her first visit to town alone, Frances told Catalina that someone should drive her.
+After her first visit to town alone, Florence told Catalina that someone should drive her for future visits.
 She managed to convince Francis to drop her off in town and pick her up later.
 She made her usual rounds of the healer, the doctor, the post office; there really was nothing else to occupy the time.

-At the healer’s, Neomí got the tincture and learned about the Doyle family history.
+At the healer’s, Noemí got the tincture and learned about the Doyle family history.
 Marta said that the family was cursed.
-Ruth, Howard’s daughter had killed her mother, her sisters and herself.
-She’d wounded Howard but spared baby Virgil.
+Ruth, Howard’s daughter, had killed her mother, her sisters, and herself.
+She’d wounded Howard, but spared baby Virgil.

-The Doyle History was full of death in the mines as well.
+The Doyle family history was full of death in the mines as well.
 Mysterious illness had swept through the mines and killed most of the workers on multiple occasions.
 Francis’ father had also killed himself.

-In addition to tragedy, there were also traces of incestuous relations, kissing cousins.
+In addition to these tragedies, there were also traces of incestuous relations, kissing cousins.
 The Doyles wanted to keep their family line pure, with their pale skin and blond hair.

-The Doyle family and their love was both cursed.
+The Doyle family and their love were both cursed.
 Ruth killed her family after they forced her to give up the man she loved to marry her cousin.
-Frances’s husband killed himself.
-Both of Howard’s wives, Agnes and her sister Alice were both dead, Alice having been killed by her daughter, Ruth.
+Florence’s husband killed himself.
+Both of Howard’s wives, Agnes and her sister, Alice, were both dead, Alice having been killed by her daughter, Ruth.

 Beside the house was an English cemetery.
-Neomí spent some time there to escape the house.
-She thought it strange that there was a huge statue of Agnes at the family crypt with the plaque simply stating her name and the word mother.
-She thought it strange that it would say mother when Agnes had no children.
+Noemí spent some time there to escape the house.
+She thought it strange that there was a huge statue of Agnes at the family crypt, with the plaque simply stating her name and the word mother.
+Why would say mother when Agnes had no children?

 Poison or Medicine

-When Neomí gave Catalina the tincture, she immediately drank several teaspoons.
+When Noemí gave Catalina the tincture, she immediately drank several teaspoons.
 Marta had said this tincture was stronger than the one before.
 Soon after Catalina drank it, she started convulsing.
 She called for help and the family came to help as well as the doctor.
-They told Neomí that the tincture contained opium and she had poisoned her cousin.
+They told Noemí that the tincture contained opium and she had poisoned her cousin.

-Neomí sat with her guilt and then she decided to visit the healer once more.
+Noemí sat with her guilt, and then she decided to visit the healer once more.
 Francis brought her to town again early one morning.
-Their strategy was to leave early in the morning before anyone else in the family was up since both Frances and Virgil did not like her to go to town.
+Their strategy was to leave early in the morning before anyone else in the family was up, since both Florence and Virgil did not like her to go to town.

 Although the healer was not home, she visited the doctor again.
-She spoke with him once more but there really wasn’t anything he could do to help Catalina.
-He did challenge the families claim that the tincture had opium however.
-He explained that it was impossible to grow poppies in the town and Martha would have had no way to obtain opium.
+She spoke with him once more, but there really wasn’t anything he could do to help Catalina.
+He did challenge the family’s claim that the tincture had opium, however.
+He explained that it was impossible to grow poppies in the town, and Martha would have had no way to obtain opium.

-The outing also gave Francis and Naomi a chance to talk.
+The outing also gave Francis and Noemí a chance to talk.
 Francis explained that she did not poison Catalina; Catalina had taken the tincture before and had a seizure previously.

-Once Naomi shared her theory about the house being haunted and the relationship between the haunting and the mind, Francis increasingly told her to go home.
+Once Noemí shared her theory about the house being haunted and the relationship between the haunting and the mind with Francis, he increasingly told her to go home.
 She did not feel like she could leave Catalina in the hands of the Doyles.
-However, in a conversation with Virgil, Neomí finally agreed to go home.
+However, in a conversation with Virgil, Noemí finally agreed to go home.
 The town doctor, Dr. Camarillo, said she might be able to find a doctor in a nearby town and convince them to return to High Place with her to take a look at Catalina.

 Into the gloom

-The family held a farewell dinner for her.
+The family held a farewell dinner for Noemí.
 During dinner, Virgil explained that Howard wanted a chance to say goodbye to her.
 When she entered Howard’s room, he was lying in bed naked.
 His body was grotesque with growths and pus.
-Virgil and Frances propelled her forward to first kneel at his bed and then to move forward so he could kiss her and pour his black essence into her.
+Virgil and Florence propelled her forward to first kneel at his bed and then to move forward, so he could kiss her and pour his black essence into her.

-Neomí travelled in her mind, back in time.
+Noemí traveled, in her mind, back in time.
 She saw a tribe of people and their use of mushrooms.
-She also saw how Doyle stole their knowledge and tried to make himself a God through the use of the mushrooms and casual cannibalism.
+She also saw how Doyle stole their knowledge and tried to make himself a God through the use of mushrooms and casual cannibalism.
 She was absorbed into what she later learned was the gloom.
-She also learned an important lesson that Ruth, who she’d dreamt of, had been trying to teach her for weeks, to open her eyes.
+She also learned an important lesson that Ruth, whom she’d dreamt of, had been trying to teach her for weeks, to open her eyes.